-22 http://soderkoping.org.ua/page14834.html.
+23 http://soderkoping.org.ua/page14834.html.
 Consulted on 16 June 2007.

-(Boratynski et al., 2006; Szymborska, 2007: 278-279).
+In return for the readmission agreement an agreement on visa facilitation was signed.
+The visa facilitation agreement limits the fee for a visa application at 35 Euros, which is definitely cheaper than the 60 Euros, which are foreseen in the Common Consular Instructions.
 Moreover, the agreement indicates that some Ukrainian citizens, in particular minors, disabled and others, can be exempt from paying the application fees.
-The Agreement also stipulates that all applications must be handled in a time frame of 10 days, whereby in individual cases this can be extended to 30 days.
+The Agreement also stipulates that all applications must be handled in a time frame of ten days, whereby in individual cases this time span can be extended to thirty days.
 The difficulty with this rule is that it does not start counting on the day on which the person had the first contacts with the embassy of a Schengen state.
-It is indeed this pre-submission process that is cumbersome for the applicants, provided that all of the documents then need to be collected.
-Lastly, the agreement allows for granting certain categories of Ukrainian citizens, close relatives, lorry drivers, people on business, students, journalists and members of official delegations, multi-entry visas to the EU.
-For these categories the agreement also reduces the number of documents that are required to complete the visa application process.
-On the downside the analysts note that in the eyes of the Ukrainian population the agreement discriminates between the few who can benefit from the simplified visa procedure, and the ordinary citizen, who cannot.
-In Ukraine this seems to be interpreted as a sign that the EU prefers cooperating with the Ukrainian elites instead of the population .
+It is indeed this presubmission process which is cumbersome for the applicants, provided that then all of the documents need to be collected.
+Lastly, the agreement allows for granting certain categories of Ukrainian citizens, close relatives, lorry drivers, people on business, students, journalists and members of official delegations, multi entry visas to the EU.
+For these categories the agreement also reduces the number of documents, which are required to complete the visa application process.
+On the downside the analysts note that in the eyes of the Ukrainian population the agreement discriminates between the few, which can benefit from the simplified visa procedure, and the ordinary citizens, which cannot.
+In Ukraine this seems to be interpreted as a sign that the EU prefers cooperating with the Ukrainian elites instead of the population.

-Secondly, with respect to operational cooperation, the EU provides direct assistance to Moldova and Ukraine.
-Operational assistance is provided through the EU Border Assistance Mission, EUBAM, which the involved parties consider a success so far^{23} .
-Operational cooperation is also being strengthened through the conclusion of Frontex working arrangements with the Eastern partner countries.
-Indeed, Frontex has the capacity to enter into agreements with non-member countries (Carrera, 2007; Jorry, 2007).
-According to Article 14 of the Frontex regulation, the Agency "shall facilitate the operational cooperation between member states and nonmember states, in the framework of the European Union external relations policy" (Council of the European Union, 2004c: 5).
+Secondly, with respect to operational cooperation the EU provides direct assistance to Moldova and Ukraine.
+Operational assistance is provided through the EU Border Assistance Mission, EUBAM, which the involved parties consider a success so far.24 Operational cooperation is also being strengthened through the conclusion of Frontex working arrangements with the Eastern partner countries.
+Indeed, Frontex has the capacity to enter in to agreements with non member countries.
+According to article 14 of the Frontex regulation the Agency "shall facilitate the operational cooperation between member states and non member states, in the framework of the European Union external relations policy".
 The neighbouring countries are second in line after agreements have been concluded with the accession and candidate countries.
 The first step in establishing relations with Frontex is the conclusion of a working arrangement (protocols and/or memoranda of understanding).
-The first-ever working arrangement was concluded with Russia in November 2006.
-In the margin of the JHA Council in June 2007, a working arrangement was also concluded with Ukraine.
-According to S. Carrera (2007: 18), informal contacts have also been established between Morocco, Algeria, Egypt and Lebanon.
-Before Frontex operations can take place, bilateral agreements need to exist between the country in charge of the operation and the neighbouring countries, but unfortunately the content of these agreements is not publicly known (Carrera, 2007: 20).
+The first ever working arrangement was concluded with Russia in November 2006.
+In the margin of the JHA Council in June 2007 a working arrangement was also concluded with Ukraine.
+According to S. Carrera informal contacts have also been established between Morocco, Algeria, Egypt and Lebanon.
+Before Frontex operations can take place bilateral agreements need to exist between the country in charge of the operation and the neighbouring countries, but unfortunately the content of these agreements is not publicly known..